vtorosyan/notes-templates/manager-alignment.md

 ### What are the constraints I'm operating under?

-### What are your current unknowns?
-How are you planning to get more clarity?
+### What are my current unknowns?
+How am I planning to get more clarity?

 ### What constraints do I believe should be challenged?